 We stayed awhile and she showed me how she chose which bounties to consider taking to present to the others.
-This is how they worked, Rei would come to the board to choose which bounties she thought they should complete.
-Then the others would all agree on which ones they should take.
-Then Tammy would set a flight plan and the next day they would leave on their excursion.
+This is how they worked: Rei would come to the board to choose which bounties she thought they should complete, then the others would all agree on which ones they should take.
+After that, Tammy would set a flight plan and the next day they would leave on their excursion.

 Rei took information from about 20 different bounties and we headed back to our apartment.
 We would only realistically take on about five bounties per trip before coming back.
-When she showed Tammy the info cards Tammy immediately weeded out 10, leaving 10 to discuss with Kiko and Cashel.
+When she showed Tammy the info cards, she immediately weeded out 10, leaving 10 to discuss with Kiko and Cashel.

 I was taken aback by how fast she said no to ten already.
 "What's wrong with those?"
 I asked.

 "I calculated that their destinations would not be achievable based on our financial standings.
-Secondly, the equipment we have would not suffice for the operation.
-Thirdly, the amount of data I have on some of them is not sufficient."
+Secondly, the equipment we have would not suffice for the operation, and thirdly, the amount of data I have on some of them is not sufficient."

 I was impressed.
 "You calculated all that just by glancing at them?"

 I decided to test her skills even further, "What am I thinking about right now?"